Internal Auditing Around the World, Volume 16: The Future Auditor Has Arrived

 - Vol. 10: Building on Experience to Shape the Future Auditor

-- Vol. 9: Partnering Effectively Across the Organization
+- Vol. 9: Partnering Effectively Across the Organisation

 - Vol. 8: How Internal Audit Functions Develop Great People